afollestad/assent/README.md

 Runtime permissions on Android are completely reliant on the UI the user is in.
 Permission requests go in and out of Activities and Fragments.
-This library provides its functionality as Kotlin extensions to Fragment Activities (e.g. `FragmentActivity`) and Support Library Fragments.
+This library provides its functionality as Kotlin extensions to Fragment Activities (e.g. `AppCompatActivity`) and Support Library Fragments.

 **Note**: *you need to have permissions declared in your `AndroidManifest.xml` too, otherwise Android will always deny them.*